 328 Katong Laksa

 This venerable institution made headlines after defeating celebrity chef, Gordon Ramsay, in a laksa showdown, but that’s really not surprising to its throngs of ardent followers.
-Laksa dilettantes should make this stall their introduction to this local favourite.
-In our opinion, the best thing about the laksa here is the perfectly balanced gravy – not overwhelmingly creamy, but with lots of umami oomph.
-The thick strands of rice noodles are firm, springy and not soggy either, and are conveniently cut so you can slurp ’em up with a spoon.
+Laksa noobs should make this stall their introduction to this local favourite.
+The laksa here is laden with cockles and a good sprinkling of laksa leaves, but in our opinion, the best thing about the laksa here is the perfectly balanced gravy and the cut noodles you can slurp up with a spoon.
+Don’t embarrass yourself by asking for chopsticks; and don’t forget the sambal!

 Beast & Butterflies

 While it’s the hawker legends that usually come to mind when laksa is mentioned, this resto has entered the fray with its own slightly upmarket version of the dish.
 Enter Beast & Butterflies’ Mee Tai Mak Laksa – a hefty hot stone bowl filled with a satisfying spicy, savoury broth.
 But this isn’t your average laksa; the dish is chock-full of seafood like fresh, plump cherry stone clams, prawns and fishcake.
-And instead of the usual soggy tau pok, the dish is topped with crispy, brittle fried beancurd.
+And instead of the usual soggy tau pok, you get some crispy, brittle fried beancurd.
 This dish is fantastic value at just $16.

 Alexandra Village Claypot Laksa